Protecting your garden with home insurance

 Items worth £2,000 or more can be added individually, so make sure you speak to your insurer if you need specific cover.
 If in doubt, ask your insurer what they’re prepared to cover and how much they pay out for individual items.

-Insurers will replace lost or damaged items with new ones, so if you bought any of your tools or furniture a long time ago check the current price to calculate the value of your entire garden.
+Insurers will replace lost or damaged items with new ones, unless said damage is caused by wear and tear, so if you bought any of your tools or furniture a long time ago check the current price to calculate the value of your entire garden.

 You should also hold on to receipts of any high-value items to make any future claims process easier.